echasnovski/mini.nvim/readmes/mini-comment.md

     -- Function to compute custom 'commentstring' (optional) custom_commentstring = nil,

-    -- Whether to ignore blank lines
-    ignore_blank_line = false,
+    -- Whether to ignore blank lines when commenting ignore_blank_line = false,

     -- Whether to recognize as comment only lines without indent